Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Experiments

 \subsection{Real Data Experiments}

-We demonstrate how to design semi-controlled experiments using the COCO dataset \citep{lin2014microsoft} to test whether or not some of the findings observed using \evaln{} generalize to settings with real data.
-Despite the fact COCO is a large dataset with extensive annotations, it does not have enough metadata to test all of the findings from \evaln{} (\eg{} we cannot induce blindspots that depend on the texture of an object).
-Therefore, we study the following questions using real data:
+We design semi-controlled experiments using the COCO dataset \citep{lin2014microsoft} to test whether several findings observed using \evaln{} generalize to settings with real data.
+While COCO has extensive annotations, it does not have enough metadata to test all of the findings from \evaln{} (\eg{} we cannot induce blindspots that depend on the texture of an object).
+Therefore, we study the following questions:

 \textbf{Q1.} Will the 2D image representation used by \methodn{} still be effective?\\ \textbf{Q2.} Are \bdm{}s still less effective for models with more true blindspots?\\ \textbf{Q3.} Are \bdm{}s still less effective at finding more-specific blindspots?